 Spring Onion Tofu (Dau Phu Tam Hanh) is a simple but delicious dish from Vietnam, especially in the North.
-Each piece of tofu, after being fried until crispy and still hot, is dipped in a spring onion fish sauce.
-Spring Onion Tofu tastes best when it’s still warm, with the tofu crispy outside but soft and tasty inside.
-Let’s make it with just several simple steps and basic ingredients: tofu, spring onion and fish sauce.
-For ones who can’t consume fish sauce due to its smell or taste, I suggest substituting vegan fish sauce or soy sauce for fish sauce, it tastes great as well.
+Each piece of tofu, after being fried until crispy and still hot, is dipped in spring onion fish sauce.
+Spring Onion Tofu tastes best when it’s still warm, with the tofu crispy on the outside but soft and tasty on the inside.
+Let’s make it with just a few simple steps and basic ingredients: tofu, spring onion, and fish sauce.
+For those who can’t consume fish sauce due to its smell or taste, I suggest substituting vegan fish sauce or soy sauce for fish sauce; it tastes great as well.

 What is Tofu?